CyrilCermak/modular_architecture_on_ios/README.md

           flags
     NOUNDEFS DYLDLINK TWOLEVEL APP_EXTENSION_SAFE

-From the output's `filetype` we can see that it is a dynamically linked library.
+From the output’s `filetype` we can see that it is a dynamically linked library.
 From its extension, we can say it is a dynamically linked framework.
 As described ealier, a framework can be dynamically or statically linked.
 The perfect example of a statically linked framework